BRC Certification Explained for Canadian Businesses

 BRC Certification Process in Canada

 BRC certification is a globally recognized standard for food safety and quality management.
-In Canada, it is becoming increasingly important for food manufacturers to obtain this certification in order to meet the demands of consumers and retailers.
-This guide will provide an overview of the BRC certification process and requirements for Canadian food manufacturers.
+In Canada, it has become increasingly important for food manufacturers as retailers and consumers demand safer, more reliable food products.
+This guide provides a clear overview of the BRC certification requirements, process, benefits, and challenges for Canadian food businesses.

 What is BRC certification?